emarsden/pg-el/README.md

   instead of `int8`), so our parsing machinery does not work.

-- Hosted PostgreSQL services that have been tested: [Railway.app](https://railway.app/) is running a hosted Debian build of PostgreSQL 16.4, and works fine.
+- Hosted PostgreSQL services that have been tested: [Railway.app](https://railway.app/) is running a Debian build of PostgreSQL 16.4, and works fine; [Aiven.io](https://aiven.io/) is running a Red Hat build of PostgreSQL 16.4 on Linux/Aarch64 and works fine.

-- Untested but likely to work: Amazon RDS, Google Cloud SQL, Azure Database for PostgreSQL, Amazon Auroa, Google AlloyDB, Materialize, CitusData.
+- Untested but likely to work: Amazon RDS, Google Cloud SQL, Azure Database for PostgreSQL, Amazon Auroa, Google AlloyDB, Materialize.
 You may however encounter difficulties with TLS connections, as noted above.

-It does not work with the ClickHouse database, whose PostgreSQL support is too limited (no implementation of the `pg_types` system table, no support for basic PostgreSQL-flavoured SQL commands such as `SET`).
+It does not work with the ClickHouse database, whose PostgreSQL support is too limited (no implementation of the `pg_types` system table, no support for basic PostgreSQL-flavoured SQL commands such as `SET`, no support for the extended query mechanism).

 Tested **Emacs versions**: Tested with versions 30-prerelease, 29.4, 28.2, 27.2 and 26.3.
 Emacs
 versions older than 26.1 will not work against a recent PostgreSQL version (whose default